 - Depending on your plan, you can also make arrangements for medical emergencies and choose your Power of Attorney.

 - If you are married or in a common-law relationship, you and your spouse (or partner) can purchase a family plan.

 - Print and sign your will before storing it securely.

 - Your Willful account allows unlimited free changes to your will.

 Willful (Online Wills) vs. Lawyer vs. Will Kits

 Online wills like Willful and Legalwills offer a middle point between using basic will kits you can purchase anywhere and visiting a lawyer.

 DIY will kits or the ones you purchase off the shelf are often very generic and do not take specific provincial legislation into consideration.
-Since you are left to figure out things on your own, there is a high chance for errors which may render the entire will invalid.
+Since you are left to figure out things on your own, there is a high chance for errors that may render the entire will invalid.